-The Alzheimer’s Resource Coordination Center (ARCC), located within the Lieutenant Governor’s Office on Aging, was established by state legislation in 1994.
+The Alzheimer’s Resource Coordination Center (ARCC), located within the South Carolina Department on Aging, was established by state legislation in 1994.
 The Center’s goal is to serve as a statewide focal point for coordination, service development, information, and education to assist persons with Alzheimer’s disease and related disorders (ADRD) and their families.

-The Lieutenant Governor's Office on Aging, Alzheimer's Resource Coordination Center, is pleased to announce a solicitation for Alzheimer's services program grants for the grant year beginning July 1, 2018.
+The South Carolina Department on Aging, Alzheimer's Resource Coordination Center, is pleased to announce a solicitation for Alzheimer's services program grants for the grant year beginning July 1, 2018.
 Please click the links below for additional information.
 Any questions should be directed to Elizabeth Ford, Program Manager, until March 10.

 About the Issue

 The U.S. Census Bureau projects that in 2030, South Carolina will be home to 1.1 million people over the age of 65, potentially propelling South Carolina to a ranking of 15th in the nation for the highest percentage of elderly residents.
 Increasing age is a leading risk factor for Alzheimer’s disease, and South Carolina’s rapidly growing older population presents a challenge to families, communities and those who plan and deliver services for the state.

 Source: 2017 Annual Report: South Carolina Alzheimer’s Disease Registry.
 USC, Office for the Study of Aging.